 Various studies concluded that an adequate intake of proteins of high biological value and vitamins are essential for a proper healing response against wounds.

 Depending on the kind of fish, each 3.5-ounce serving may have about 200 calories or less.
 This is minimal when compared to beef or pork.

-Despite these benefits, people with gout should moderate their intake of bluefish, as it may contain large amounts of sodium.
+Despite these benefits, people with gout should moderate their intake of bluefish, as it may contain large amounts of purines.

 8. Bluefish promote the regeneration of DNA.